faridnaderi/MusicSearch/README.md

 # Music Search, Sample front-end work
-Music search : is a sample website that gives me opportunity to give better understanding about my skills to Compucorp.
+Music search : is a sample website that uses Spotify API and search in artists and albums.
 Browse : https://faridnaderi.github.io/MusicSearch/index.html

 The requested tasks are :